vibbits/training-material/topics/data-management-plans/tutorials/handle-security/tutorial.md

 - Controlling access to restricted materials with encryption.
 By coding your data, your files will become unreadable to anyone who does not have the correct encryption key.
 You may code an individual file, but also (part of) a hard disk or USB stick
 - Procedural arrangements like imposing non-disclosure agreements for managers or users of confidential data
-- Not sending personal or confidential data via email or through File Transfer Protocol (FTP), but rather by transmitting it as encrypted data e.g. [FileSender](https://filesender.belnet.be)
+- Not sending personal or confidential data via email or through File Transfer Protocol (FTP), but rather by transmitting it as encrypted data e.g. [FileSender](https://filesender.belnet.be) or SFTP (SSH File Transfer Protocol)
 - Destroying data in a consistent and reliable manner when needed
 - Authorisation and authentication: for personal data you have to give very selective access rights to specified individuals.